xlr8or/b3-plugin-poweradminurt/README.rst

   - added command !pafunstuff
   - added command !pastamina
-  - updated hitlocation codes to match the last UrT release (4.2.013)
+  - updated hitlocation codes to match the last UrT release (4.2.013) 1.14 -  14/07/2013 - Courgette
+  - hitlocation codes are provided by the B3 parser if available

 Credit